top of page

 Hypoallergenic

-People with cat allergies react to a protein found in saliva, skin, and urine.
-This protein collects on the cat’s fur when they groom themselves and spreads to walls, furniture, and the air.
-Contact or inhalation can cause skin irritation, itchy eyes, congestion, or even asthma.
-These allergens can linger for months, long after a cat has left the home.
+People with cat allergies react to a protein found in a cat’s saliva, skin, and urine.
+This protein is transferred to the coat during grooming and then spreads to furniture, walls, and the air.
+Contact or inhalation can cause symptoms such as skin irritation, itchy or watery eyes, congestion, or asthma.
+These allergens can persist in a home for months—even after a cat has left.

-Some cats produce less of the protein, saliva, or dander, but all cats produce allergens to some degree.
+Some cats produce less of this protein or shed less dander, but all cats produce allergens to some degree.

-That said, Devons may be suitable for people with light to mild allergies.
-If you can live comfortably with a domestic shorthair, a Devon might make life a little easier—but they are not a miracle solution.
-If normal cats trigger severe reactions, a Devon is also unlikely to be tolerable.
+That said, Devon Rex cats may be suitable for individuals with light to mild allergies.
+Many people find that if they can comfortably live with a domestic shorthair, a Devon Rex may be slightly easier to tolerate.
+However, they are not a miracle solution.
+If typical cats cause severe allergic reactions, a Devon Rex is unlikely to be a good match.

 Coat Colors